Writing Guide: What Is a Hook In Writing?

 Do you ever come upon an article that opens with a question?
 How many times have you continued to read the article?
 Asking the reader a question is one of the most common hooks used by writers at all levels.
 The question must be relevant to the rest of the piece, and it should be clever enough to make the reader want to continue to find the answer.

 Why it works: A question engages a person’s interest.
 It draws readers in by making them a part of the piece.
 The Unnamable by Samuel Becket begins simply, “Where now?
 Who now?
 When now?”
-Make the reader want to find out the answers.
+Use your hook in writing to make the reader want to find out the answers.

 #2 – The Quote

-Utilizing a quote is another way to get readers wanting more.
+Utilizing a quote is another way to get readers wanting more through the use of a writing hook.
 The quote must be core to the content below, and if pertinent, the speaker should be identified.
 News articles detailing real-life events may start with a quote from either a victim or an authority figure on the scene.
 The first line of The Satanic Verses by Salman Rushdie, for example, sets the stage perfectly for the rest of the book:

 “‘To be born again,’ sang Gibreel Farishta tumbling from the heavens, ‘first you have to die.'”